 This paper proposes PostMan, an alternative approach to mitigate load imbalance for services that are processing small packets, which usually incur a high overhead for packet processing.
 Typical examples of such services include key-value stores and metadata servers.
-For example, Facebook reported that in its caching layer, most key sizes are under 40 bytes and median value size is 135 bytes [5, 37]; metadata servers, such as NameNode in HDFS [49], are usually processing packets with a size of tens to a few hundred bytes.
+For example, Facebook reported that in its caching layer, most key sizes are under 40 bytes and the median value size is 135 bytes [17], [18]; metadata servers, such as NameNode in HDFS [2], are usually processing packets with a size of tens to a few hundred bytes.

-The key idea of PostMan is motivated by the observation that there is a significant gap between the overhead of processing small and large packets, because the networking stack has to pay a constant overhead for each packet, such as interrupt handling and system call.
-For example, when processing 64B packets on 10Gb Ethernet, Linux can achieve a throughput of 2.4 Gbps with a CPU utilization of 800%.
-On the contrary, when processing 64KB packets, Linux can achieve a throughput of 9.1Gbps with a CPU utilization of only 220%.
-Newer networking stacks, such as mTCP [24] and IX [7], have mitigated this problem, but first, the gap still exists, though smaller, and second, a wide deployment of a new networking stack is a critical component of the whole system, which may affect all other components.
+The key idea of PostMan is motivated by the observation that there is a significant gap between the overhead of processing small and large packets because the networking stack has to pay a constant overhead for each packet, such as interrupt handling and system call.
+For example, when processing 64B packets on 10Gb Ethernet, Linux can achieve a throughput of about 1Gbps with a CPU utilization of 800 percent (8 cores with 8K concurrent connections) [19].
+On the contrary, when processing 8KB packets with a CPU utilization of 800 percent (8 cores with 8K concurrent connections), Linux can achieve a throughput of about 10Gbps [19].
+Newer networking stacks, such as mTCP [19] and IX [20], have mitigated this problem, but first, the gap still exists, though smaller, and second, a wide deployment of a new networking stack requires a big effort, because the networking stack is a critical component of the whole system, which may affect all other components.